-Sara Ribakove is a Policy Associate focused on reducing unhealthy food marketing to children and improving the nutritional quality of food for children in restaurants.
+Sara Ribakove is a Senior Policy Associate focused on reducing unhealthy food marketing to children and improving the nutritional quality of food for children in restaurants.
 Prior to joining CSPI in 2015, Sara worked for the Food Recovery Network, a non-profit working to reduce hunger and food waste.
 She is currently a graduate student at Georgetown University, where she is pursuing her Master’s in Business Administration, focused on responsible and ethical business practices and non-market strategy.
 She earned her B.A. in Public Health from the University of Rochester in 2014.

-Maya Sandalow is a Policy Associate at CSPI and focuses on SNAP access and health equity.
+Maya Sandalow is a Senior Policy Associate at CSPI and focuses on SNAP access and nutrition insecurity.
 Prior to joining CSPI, Maya worked at the Georgetown University Health Justice Alliance, interned with the food assistance team at the Center on Budget and Policy Priorities, and served as an AmeriCorps member at a San Francisco Department of Public Health primary care clinic.
 Maya holds a Master of Public Health from the Johns Hopkins Bloomberg School of Public Health and a bachelor’s degree from Claremont McKenna College.

 Chris Schmidt has been with CSPI since 1991.
 He currently serves as the Customer Service Manager.
 His primary responsibility is to coordinate and supervise the circulation, customer service and mailroom functions.

-Colin Schwartz, MPP, is Deputy Director, Legislative Affairs at CSPI and works on nutrition policy and advocacy.
+Colin Schwartz, MPP, is Deputy Director of Federal Affairs at CSPI and works on nutrition policy and advocacy.
 Prior to joining CSPI in July 2015, he served as director of government affairs at the Physicians Committee, policy and communications manager for the American Association of People with Disabilities, and manager of Viral Hepatitis Policy and Legislative Affairs at the National Alliance of State & Territorial AIDS Directors.
 Colin earned undergraduate degrees in psychology and cognitive science at the University of California, San Diego, and a Master in Public Policy at Harvard’s Kennedy School of Government.